MabeInnovationsBV/devtop/README.md

 ## Starting it up

 ``
-$ docker run -d -P belooussov/devtop:latest
+$ docker run -d -p 3389:3389 belooussov/devtop:latest
 ``

 Docker will download and launch the container automatically.